-5.8 There is a policy regarding the use of mobile phones, cameras and other digital recording devices e.g. iPads.
+5.9 There is a policy regarding the use of mobile phones, cameras and other digital recording devices e.g. iPads.
 For online safety, there is within the policy support about children accessing the internet whilst they're at school using data on their phones (3G or 4G networks).
-This policy is located in the head teacher's office.